omeka/omeka-s-enduser/docs/sites/site_resources.md

 Note that the search options in the form work together to build an overall search.
 If you had the search in the image above, looking for items where "Creator" contains the word "Doyle" and you added a criteria where Class=Text, it would only add items to your pool which matched *both* statements.

-Above the search fields is a button to Preview this search.
-Clicking the button after creating a search will open a new drawer with the items which meet the criteria of the search.

 Search forms options are:

 *Search full-text:* search all values of all items.